ain1084/pyPSG/README.md

 # pyPSG
-The pyPSG is PSG (programmable sound generator, aka AY-3-8913) tiny emulator  implement by python.
+The pyPSG is PSG tiny emulator implement by python. the hardware envelope generator is not implemeted (it will not do in the future).

 # Usage